Pawventures

 The Catch: Pets are not allowed in your cabin.
 This is the main limitation.
 You and your dog sleep separately, with your pet in the kennel and you in your stateroom.

-- Cabin cost: Standard QM2 fares start around $1,200 per person for an interior cabin, with balcony cabins from $2,500.
+Cabin cost is separate: Standard QM2 fares start around $1,200 per person for an interior cabin, with balcony cabins from $2,500.

 Booking